 William, her beloved older son, Diana behaved differently.
 He was her ally, her

 interlocutor and advisor.
-When a scandal broke out in the press, she drove to his school
+When a scandal broke out in the press, she drove to

-for understanding.
+William, and begged for understanding.
 Also when it handled delicate things like

 the Camilla tape, the James Hewitt book, or the "octopus conversation".
 These

 must have been dreadfully difficult moments in Diana's life!

 And it comforted her to know how concerned William was about her wellbeing.

 laid in his childhood.
 As a small boy he was not allowed to show any feelings.

 And so it is no miracle that he wanted to raise William and Harry as proper men.
-Charles went

-preferred to fly to distant lands with William
+beauties of nature to them.
+Diana preferred to fly to distant lands with William

 and Harry.
-The children always had fun with their mother: swimming in the Caribbean, water skiing in the
+The children always had fun with their mother: swimming in the

-allowed to do everything, but above all to be children.
-They were allowed to eat
+During the holidays the boys were allowed to do everything, but above all to be

+play with other boys in the hotel.
 And this all meant a lot, when one had been

 At home in London or